-\textbf{Negligible influence.} The above metrics assume the presence of non-negligible influence, which means that there are perturbations that could impact a given prediction, and thus we try to ensure that those perturbations are not solely attributable to one or a few experts.
-However, if no perturbation over expert weights would influence a prediction, this is strong indication of consistency.
+\textbf{Negligible influence.} When no perturbation over expert weights would influence a prediction, we have a strong indication of consistency.
 This situation is captured by the maximum influence among experts, as defined in Eq.~\eqref{eq:m3}.
-Given an arbitrarily small $\gamma_3$, if $m_3(\bm{x},\hat{f}_h)<\gamma_3$, we can infer consistency as no perturbation would significantly impact the prediction.
+Given an arbitrarily small $\gamma_3$, if $m_3(\bm{x})<\gamma_3$, we can infer consistency, given that no perturbation would significantly influence the prediction.

-The above metrics can be used to constrain the high consistency set $\mathcal{A}$ to instances where the high probability prediction is robust to perturbations on the weight given to experts.
+These metrics can be used to constrain the high consistency set $\mathcal{A}$ to instances where the predictions are robust to perturbations on the weight given to experts.
 Specifically, we can constrain the set to instances where either all experts' influence is negligible \emph{or} where there is both a large center of mass and well-aligned influences.
 This allows us to estimate consistency when there is non-random assignment of experts to cases.
-Given parameters $\gamma_1,\gamma_2,\gamma_3 \in \mathbb{R}^+$, we can define the set $\mathcal{A}$ as,
+Given parameters $\gamma_1,\gamma_2,\gamma_3 \in \mathbb{R}^+$, we define the set $\mathcal{A}_{non-rand}$ as,

-The metric $m_3(\bm{x},\hat{f}_h)$ has the advantage of not requiring any type of parameter tuning, as $\gamma_3$ is an arbitrarily small parameter that can be used off-the-shelf.
-This provides a conservative off-the-shelf starting point for consistency estimation, setting $ \gamma_1=\lfloor k/2 \rfloor$, $\gamma_2=1$, which are their maximum possible values, respectively.
-Users can then select other values of $ \gamma_1$ and $\gamma_2$, if they deem more amalgamation to be appropriate.
+The metric $m_3(\bm{x})$ has the advantage of not requiring any type of parameter tuning because $\gamma_3$ is an arbitrarily small parameter that can be used off-the-shelf.
+Thus, we have a conservative, off-the-shelf starting point for consistency estimation, setting $ \gamma_1=\lfloor q/2 \rfloor$ and $\gamma_2=1$---their maximum possible values.
+Users can then select other values for $ \gamma_1$ and $\gamma_2$ if they deem more amalgamation to be appropriate.
 For example, setting $\gamma_2=0.9$ indicates that no more than 10\% of the influence may be going in a direction counter to the prediction.
-The choice of parameter values can benefit from domain knowledge regarding the expert-to-cases assignment.
-If assignment is random, the robustness provided by the local influence method is not necessary, and the parameters $\gamma_1$, $\gamma_2$ can be set to low values.
-Meanwhile, if there is reason to believe that some subsets of cases are only assessed by one or a few experts, then higher values may be deemed appropriate.

 All three metrics offer the advantage of having a clear conceptual grounding and interpretation, facilitating the process of choosing parameters and interpreting results.
 In Section~\ref{subsec:semi}, we also show empirically that they serve to correctly estimate consistency in the presence of a non-random experts-to-instances assignment.
 However, it is possible that additional useful metrics and heuristics may also be derived from the distribution of experts' influence, which may serve for consistency estimation, as well as for other tasks.
 We hope that the proposed methodology to estimate experts' influence can serve as a building block for others who are studying expert decision-making and human-AI collaboration.